MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/3-exercise-conditions.md

 ::: zone-end

 You're prompted to enter the values for `sqlServerAdministratorLogin` and `sqlServerAdministratorPassword` parameters when you execute the deployment.
-You don't need to specify `solutionName` because it has a default value specified in the template.
-You don't need to specify the other parameter values because their values are specified in the parameter file.

 > [!TIP]
 > When you enter the secure parameters, the values you choose must follow some rules: